 Field of Study

-This course is an introduction to the Arabic language for beginner students with no prior knowledge of the language.
-This course teaches students the communication skills for speaking, reading, writing and comprehending Arabic, in accordance with the national standards for teaching foreign languages.
+This course is an introduction to the Arabic language for students with no prior knowledge of the language.
+Students will learn the communication skills for speaking, reading, writing and comprehending Arabic, in accordance with the national standards for teaching foreign languages.

 This course is developed in a spiral method that focuses on helping students understand general meaning, starting with the alphabet and essential letter sounds and formations.
-Students will be able to write short sentences, speak and comprehend Arabic by the conclusion of the course.
-Topics include greetings, numbers, school, family, household vocabulary, days of the week, colors, and hobbies.
-Some virtual trips to a few Arabic countries will prompt the students to learn more about the Arabic culture.
+Topics include greetings, numbers, school, family, household, days of the week, colors, and hobbies.
+“Virtual field trips” to Arabic countries will prompt the students to learn more about the Arabic culture.

-To learn a foreign language, students must practice writing, learning the vocabulary, listening to audio and watching videos on a daily basis.
+Students must practice writing, learn the vocabulary, listen to audio, and watch videos on a daily basis.
 Course assignments will include writing, speaking (via recordings), and a variety of interactive activities.
 Additionally, students must have a notebook to maintain their work throughout the course.
 Students should plan on spending 6–10 hours weekly outside of class to practice Arabic language skills.

 By the end of this course, students will be able to write short sentences on assigned topics and hold brief conversations, asking questions and greeting others in Arabic.
 The instructor will be available during office hours to assist students who may have difficulty with class materials.

-The Arabic language is different, but not difficult.
-There is a high correspondence between the sounds and the symbols about 98% of the time.
+The Arabic language is different but not difficult.
+There is a high correspondence between the sounds and the symbols about 98 percent of the time.
 Therefore, mastering the consonants and sounds of the Arabic language is imperative.
-Research conducted by the State Department has proven that Arabic grammar is actually easier than Spanish!

-The Arabic 1 course satisfies the graduation requirements for an Advanced Studies diploma.
+The Arabic I course satisfies the graduation requirements for an Advanced Studies diploma.

 Course Texts and Materials

-- All course materials are provided within the online course.
+- None; all course materials are provided within the online course.